jakejosh6751/Exploring-Sales-Insights/README.md

 **Insights:**

-- AtliQ Exclusive operates in 8 out of arguably 36 different markets (about a quarter) in the Asia – Pacific region as a diversification strategy.
+- Atliq Exclusive operates in 8 out of arguably 36 different markets (about a quarter) in the Asia – Pacific region as a diversification strategy.

 - Operating in multiple markets spreads risk, decreasing the vulnerability of the company to market fluctuations.

-- It also shows AtliQ Exclusive’s ability to navigate different regulatory environments for business.
+- It also shows Atliq Exclusive’s ability to navigate different regulatory environments for business.

 - There’s competitive advantage as the company might concentrate resources in markets where it has stronger foothold.